Optimizing performance of quantum operations with non-Markovian decoherence: the tortoise or the hare?

 Figure~\ref{fig:sampledynamics} shows the optimized control fields (top panel), and the dynamics of the Bloch vector $\langle\sigma_{x,y,z}\rangle$, for the optimal protocol, control A, at $T=4.0\,\mathrm{ps}$.
-For this duration, the optimal $h_z$ remains constant, while the optimized $h_x$ has an overall slope and oscillations of varying magnitude, which saturate the bounds at the beginning and end of the process.
+For this duration, the optimal $h_z$ remains constant, while the optimized $h_x$ has an overall slope and oscillations of varying magnitude.
 The resulting dynamics of the Bloch vector moves down below the equator during the control and develops weak oscillations.
 The clearest effect of the optimization is seen in the length of the Bloch vector, which is shown for both protocols A and B. In the latter case (constant field) the length of the Bloch vector is given by the decoherence function of the independent boson model, which goes from one, for zero time, to a constant non-zero value at late times.
-The optimal control A clearly avoids this decay and furthermore shows an increase in the Bloch-vector length at the very end of the pulse, consistent with a decoherence suppression mechanism.
-The control in $h_x$ is very different from that for a standard DD sequence as described above, although it does act to produce some oscillations in the Bloch vector which may have a similar averaging effect.
-The oscillations in the Bloch vector and control fields become more pronounced (and saturate the bound) as we move to longer process durations.
-The behavior shown is otherwise representative of that we find for other process durations~\cite{supplement}.
-The consistency in the form of these solutions suggests that there is a unique global optimum that is found by our optimization process for durations near the speed limit.
-This is expected to break down for slower processes~\cite{larocca_quantum_2018}.
+The optimal control A clearly avoids this decay and even shows an increase in the Bloch-vector length at the very end of the pulse, consistent with a decoherence suppression mechanism.
+The control in $h_x$ is very different from that for a standard DD sequence as described above.
+The behavior shown is representative of that we find for other process durations~\cite{supplement}.
+For a unitary dynamics it has been shown that there is a unique global optimum for durations near the quantum speed limit~\cite{larocca_quantum_2018}.
+The consistency in the form of our solutions suggests that this may also be the case here.

+Some insight into a possible mechanism for the improved fidelity can be gained by considering the decoherence at zero temperature when $h_x=h_z=0$.
+This is the solvable independent-boson model~\cite{mahan_many-particle_2013,viola_dynamical_1999}, in which an initial product state $\ket{\uparrow_x}\otimes|0\rangle=(\ket{\uparrow}+\ket{\downarrow})\otimes\ket{0}/\sqrt{2}$ evolves to $(\ket{\uparrow}\otimes\ket{f}+\ket{\downarrow}\otimes\ket{-f})/\sqrt{2}$.
+Here $|\pm f\rangle$ are bath states in which the Gaussian ground-state wavefunctions of the oscillators have evolved in oppositely-displaced potentials.
+This reduces the system coherence by the overlap of the bath states, $\langle \sigma_x\rangle=2\Re \braket{f}{-f}$.
+We suggest that our controls both suppress and reverse this polaron formation process, disentangling the system and environment.
+For a single-oscillator environment such disentangling occurs periodically without the control fields; our optimization may be exploiting similar physics in an ensemble.
+Optimization results for other spectral densities and temperatures~\cite{supplement} are consistent with this suggestion.